Kraxb/C-JSON-Streaming/README.md

 	};

 Serializtion information could be also created manualy.
-Every member that is put into serializerion info is private member.
+Every member that is NOT put into serialization info is private member.

 Function example: